-But unfortunately her new episode arrived to celebrate Thanksgiving early.
+But unfortunately, her new episode arrived to celebrate Thanksgiving early.
 The day before thanksgiving she decided life was too much of a burden and why not get rid of it once and for all?
 At first, she kept running hysterically back and forth from the bedroom to the kitchen as if something was chasing her.
 I knew craziness was about to go down.
 Sure enough, it kicked in all of a sudden.
 She raced for the shelf and got a decent size kitchen knife and tried to slice her wrists.
 I wrestled the knife out of her hand and held her still, preventing her to move.
-After a couple of minutes, she began to struggle and scream hysterically saying I need to let her go as I have no right to hold her hostage.
+After a couple of minutes, she began to struggle and scream hysterically saying I need to let her go as I have no right to hold her still.
 I made the mistake of letting her go and she ran for the bathroom and locked the door.
 At least she didn’t have knives or anything she could harm herself in there, I thought.
 Fifteen minutes later I unlocked the door to find her barely breathing, with a bottle of sleeping pills next to her.
 Right away I called 911 and asked for an ambulance asap.

 Fortunately, in about 10 minutes they were there and took her to the emergency room.
 I followed and made sure she was stable.
 The paramedics declared me a hero and said that another 15 minutes and they might have taken her to the morgue instead.
 I wanted to stay there and wait for her to wake up.
 But since I didn’t close an eye for more than 28 hours since the fiasco began, I looked like hell.
 The medical staff said they got it under control and that I should go get some rest.
 Since the hospital was only 10 minutes away I went back home planning to get a couple of hours of sleep and then return to the hospital.

 I could not believe this… in jail for the first time!
 I sure had a lot to thank for.
 Who knows, it could have been a lot worse.

 The scumbag lawyer I hired already dragged the case on for weeks and it didn’t seem like it was going anywhere.
 I wasn’t allowed to return to work and two weeks into this mess, the employer terminated me.
-The judge and DA could care less about what my girlfriend had to say.
+The judge and DA could care less about what my girlfriend had to say, my job or my life.
 She came to three hearings and not once was she asked anything or allowed to talk about what happened.
-They insisted with their nonsense about domestic violence.
-Respected professionals and people with influence I knew in the community wrote letters to the judge for me, all in vain.
+They insisted on their nonsense about domestic violence.
+Respected professionals and people with the influence I knew in the community wrote letters to the judge for me, all in vain.
 Both the judge and DA refused to look at any letters and instead responded arrogantly,

 Out on bail, I called a friend who was a public defender in Los Angeles and told him about what happened.
 Quite stunned, he said…